 Langtang Helambu trekking

-Langtang is a spectacular valley situated in Langtang national park 1710 sq. km. of the park extends over parts of Nuwakot, Rasuwa, and Sindhupalchok districts in the middle of Himalaya to the north of Kathmandu, the bordering of Tibet.
-The park represents a meeting point between indo-Malayan and Pale arctic realms, and holds a rich biodiversity.
+Langtang is a spectacular valley situated in a Langtang national park 1710 sq. km. of the park extends over parts of Nouakchott, Rasuwa, and Sindhupalchok districts in the middle of the Himalaya to the north of Kathmandu, the bordering of Tibet.
+The park represents a meeting point between Indo-Malayan and Pale arctic realms, and holds a rich biodiversity.

 The Langtang Helamby region trekking contains a wide variety of climate zones, from subtropical to alpine zone.
 About 25% of the area is covered by forest, offering you the opportunity to experience the varieties of ethnicity, wildlife, flora and fauna.
 People living in this area are mostly Tamangs and Sherpa's and in Langtang village Tibetan origin people following the Tibetan language and culture.
 The temperate zone 1500 to 4000 meters is covered mainly by Sal, Chirpine, oak, Nepalese larch, different species of Rhododendron such as R. arboretum, R. barbatum, R. campanulatum, and R. lepidotum (scrubs), birch, silver fir, Sorbus microphyla.
 Langtang’s expansive high meadows provide summer habitat for numerous ungulate species such as musk deer and Himalayan Tahr.
 The area is also well known for its populations of red panda, Himalayan black bear, snow leopard, wild dog, Ghoral, Serow and more than 250 species of birds.
 Autumn is the best time to visit the state.
 The weather is also relatively dry except January- February when one may come across snow.
 By April- May bursts of red, pink, and white rhododendrons stretch into towering canopies of fir and oak forests.
 From June to august, skies are heavy with monsoon rains.